Kendall Jenner Left A Hilarious ‘Troll’ Comment Under Sister Kylie’s Intimate Photo With Travis Scott

 As the article notes, Travis is currently performing at a residency at the KAOS nightclub at Palms Casino Resort in Las Vegas.
 But ET’s source says that he plans to spend more time with his family when that’s over.

 “After Vegas, Travis has about a month off and the couple plans to spend a lot of time together alone and with Stormi,” the source continued.

 “It’s hard for the couple because they are both at the height of their careers, but they are learning to make it all work.”

 Kylie Jenner and Travis Scott have reportedly been dating since April 2017 according to a timeline published by Cosmopolitan Magazine.
 They were first spotted hanging out together at Coachella that year.
-Fast forward to 2019 and they’re the parents of a one-year-old and facing rumors that they’ll be getting married soon.
+Fast forward to 2019 and they’re the parents of a 1-year-old and facing rumors that they’ll be getting married soon.

 E! reports that Travis wants to marry Kylie and Kylie has called him her “husband” on Instagram, so it looks like a wedding may not be out of the question.